 - a.
 Rectangular and Square Based Dry Measures are typically constructed of 12.7 mm to 19.05 mm (0.5 in to 0.75 in) marine plywood.
 A 4.76 mm (3/16 in) transparent sidewall is useful for determining the level of fill, but must be reinforced or be made of thicker material if it distorts when the measure is filled.
 If the measure has a clear front, place the level gage at the back (inside) of the measure so that the markings are read over the top of the animal bedding.
 Any of these measures may be made without an attached bottom for ease of emptying if they are placed on a solid level base during filling and measurement. - b.
-Other size measures may be used if calibrated and the volume equivalence of the increment of 1.0 mm is no greater than 1/6 the MAV.
+Other size measures may be used if calibrated and the volume equivalence of the increment of 1.0 mm is no greater than 1⁄2 the MAV.
 Widening the base of a measure reduces the column height of the product and will reduce compression but the trade-off is that the larger surface area increases the volume so the potential for measurement errors increase.
 One of the benefits of the cylindrical design is that, in addition to eliminating the 90 degree angles of the corners where gaps in fill frequently occur, the surface area of a cylinder is less than an equal volume square measure and that results in better resolution in the volume measurements (i.e., compare the readability of a 24 in sq box which has a surface area of 576 in2, to the 24 in cylinder which has a surface area of 433 in2).
-The height of the test measure may be reduced, but this will limit the volume of the package that can be tested. - c.
-If lines are marked in any test measures, they should extend around all sides of the measure if possible to improve readability.
-It is recommended that a line indicating the MAV level also be marked to reduce the possibility of reading errors when the level of the product is at or near the MAV. - d.
-If the measures are built to the dimensions shown above, the actual volume of most of the measures will be larger than the nominal volume so that plus errors (overfill) can be measured accurately.
+The height of the test measure may be reduced, but this will limit the volume of the package that can be tested.